 Our remote tuner architecture simplifies head unit design while improving radio signal quality and reducing cost, weight and power consumption.
 Tuners are not located in the head unit, but rather are located close to the antennas.
 Received signals are serialized and sent to the head unit over a single coax cable which also provides I2C communication and power.
 This results in a smaller, cooler head unit and a dramatic reduction in the number of cables.
 The digital signals are immune to ambient noise which improves signal quality and the reception of weak signals.
 Another advantage of the remote unit architecture is scalability—it’s very easy to add more tuners for background scan and phase diversity without changing the design of the head unit.

-In addition, our hybrid radio receiver IC allows the baseband processing to be done in a system-on-chip (SOC) using software.
+In addition, our RF to Bits® radio tuner IC allows the baseband processing to be done in a system-on-chip (SOC) using software.
 This software defined radio (SDR) approach enables flexible implementations by eliminating the need for a dedicated baseband processor.
 By simply changing the software, any worldwide radio standard can be supported.

 Remote Tuner Advantages

 Design Solution: Remote Tuner Architecture Reduces Wiring Weight and Cost While Improving Noise Immunity